Contents

 The third is the most overlooked.
 Failures generate retries, and retries are additional runs that re-consume context.
 The wider the fan-out, the larger the absolute number of failures on low-success services.

-Consider firing 10 parallel calls at SmartHR (39% success).
+Suppose you fire 10 parallel calls at a service whose success rate languishes at 39%.
 You expect ~4 successes, leaving ~6 as retry candidates.
 Each retry re-consumes a sub-agent's context (duplication tax included).
-By contrast, fire the same 10 at the verified tier (freee, Slack, Backlog, all over 90%) and you get ~1 failure.
+By contrast, fire the same 10 at a service in the 90%+ band and you get ~1 failure.
 At the same fan-out width, retry cost differs 6x by success-rate band.

 ~1